 Rainer Olt, payment and settlement systems department head at Eesti Pank, is leading a team investigating the suitability of Estonia’s e-government core technology for operating a CBDC – an increasingly hot topic for central bankers across the globe.
 From China’s journey towards a digital yuan, to the Bahamas’ recent launch of its evocatively named ‘sand dollar’, it has seemed like a global race to launch a CBDC.

-Curious but non-committal is most central bankers’ stance, including for the ECB, which wants to decide by mid-2021 whether to give the green light.
+Curious but non-committal is most central bankers’ stance, including for the ECB, which wants to decide by mid-2021 whether to give the green light to more in-depth explorations.
 Speaking to Global Government Fintech by videocall from the Estonian capital, Olt – who knows the ECB very well having worked at its Frankfurt HQ in two different stints – treads a similar line, at least in the short term.

 “I don’t think it’s a race but it seems we are steadily moving towards one [digital euro],” he reflects.
 “But there’s no immediate need, I would say.
 Even if we are using less cash, people are using cards or mobile payments, which work well and are secure.
 I don’t anticipate that cash will be redundant any time soon or at all.”